Logo

 What is Mental Health?

 WHO↗ estimates that one in eight persons worldwide suffer from mental illnesses.
-Changes or novel patterns in an individual’s thoughts, emotions, and behavior that impair their capacity to operate in accordance with accepted medical wisdom and society norms are indicative of mental illnesses.
+Changes or novel patterns in an individual’s thoughts, emotions, and behavior that impair their capacity to operate in accordance with accepted medical wisdom and societal norms are indicative of mental illnesses.

 Nonetheless, there isn’t a single, accepted definition of stable mental health, particularly in light of cultural and social standards.
 In any case, if you are experiencing mental instability and are unsure of how to return to feeling normal, it is recommended that you seek mental health care.